-Do you REALLY know and understand all your options working with the IRS?
+Do you REALLY know and understand all the tax resolutions and options available to you when working with the IRS?

 You're not alone.....
-Most taxpayers do not know what to do with an IRS notice or what it means.
+Most taxpayers need IRS tax resolutions and do not know what to do with an IRS notice or what it means.
 Leaving a tax debt unaddressed may cause the interest and penalties continue to pile up.
 It can put you at risk of having your wages garnished and your bank account levied, and ultimately the IRS even has the power to seize your assets and sell them at auction.

 The reality is that the IRS has a lot of power they can exercise in collecting tax debts.
 We can help you resolve your tax problem while preventing or minimizing these threats.

 Ignoring an IRS problem will not make the problem go away, but it grows bigger and bigger over time as interest and penalties grow.
 Many times, the interest and penalties are more than the original tax bill itself!
 This snowball can make it feel impossible to settle your debts with the IRS.

 Need Tax Resolutions?
 A tax expert from IRS Tax X Relief & Accounting, LLC can explain and walk you through the various options available to you.
 We offer services to help you settle your IRS tax problem and fend off garnishment, levies, and seizures.
 Leverage our tax code expertise and experience in dealing with the IRS to resolve your tax problems.
 Here are a few potential solutions that we use to help our clients solve their problems.

 Let us help you determine the Best Tax Resolutions and Options for you as your trusted partner representing you!